 Avoid shapeless sleeve styles - such as fitted sleeves that add to the column look.

 Shirts for the rectangle body should be creating shape by adding volume to the shoulder, bust and hip line while at the same pulling in the waist.

-Shirts with nipped or belted waists or that drape under the bust, and that flare out at the bottom achieve this.
-In fact, belts are a great way to create a waist.
-Darker colours will add a further a slimming effect.
+Shirts with nipped or belted waists, those draping under the bust, and shirts flaring out at the bottom achieve this.
+Belts are also a great way to create a waist.
+Darker colours will add a further slimming effect.

-With details like embellishments, bibs, frills, bows, bottoms, rosettes, pockets, front panels, pleating, lace and ruffles you can add volume and interest to your bust.
-Make sure these details are at your bust and above and not around your waist.
+With details like embellishments, bibs, frills, bows, bottoms, rosettes, pockets, front panels, pleating, lace and ruffles, you can add volume and interest to your bust.
+Make sure these details are at the bust or above, not around your waist.